 The Texas Instruments logo is precise and patriotic.
-It gives customers the idea of compact, small-sized products containing an impressive amount of information.
+It gives customers the impression of compact, small-sized products that contain an impressive amount of information.
 The emblem is easily remembered and associated with Texas.

 Meaning and History

-Despite being founded in 1930, the first logo appeared only in 1951.
+Despite being founded in 1930, the first logo did not appear until 1951.
 In 1930, GSI (Geophysical Service Incorporated) was founded, and 11 years later, in 1941, it was acquired by the future founders of Texas Instruments.
 During the war, GSI was involved in the production of communication equipment.
-Ten years later, after its reorganization in 1951, Texas Instruments was established.
-The company’s symbol is patriotic, which is typical for America and related to the state of production.
+Ten years later, in 1951, Texas Instruments was established following its reorganization.
+The company’s symbol is patriotic, typical of America, and related to the state of production.

 What is Texas Instruments?